papermerge/documentation/source/Installation/settings.rst

 context: ``worker``

 IMAP folder to read email from.
-Default value for this settings is INBOX.
+Default value for this settings is "INBOX".

 ``IMPORT_MAIL_BY_USER``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~